16 Fantastic Family Things to Do in Portage MI

 The Air Zoo is a world-class, Smithsonian-affiliated aerospace and science museum.
 With over 100 aircraft, full-motion flight simulators and exhibits updated regularly, the kids won’t be bored.

-Families will enjoy the oversized building blocks, an abundance of hands-on exhibits, and the indoor amusement-park style rides.
+Families will enjoy an abundance of hands-on exhibits and the indoor amusement-park style rides.

 The Air Zoo also offers summer camps, classes for homeschoolers, and free tours.